tlimato/fibonacci-invariants-tlimato/README.md

 ## Solution

 **Invariant**:
 Let fib(n) be the function that computes the nth Fibonacci number.
-The invariant can be stated as: For all $n > 1$, if fib(n-1) and fib(n-2) are correct, then fib(n) is also computed correctly.
+The invariant can be stated as follows: For all $n > 1$, if fib(n-1) and fib(n-2) are correct, then fib(n) is also computed correctly.
 Mathematically, this can be expressed as:
 $$
 \forall n > 1, \text{ if } fib(n-1) = F(n-1) \text{ and } fib(n-2) = F(n-2), \text{ then } fib(n) = F(n)